 Just like Anna, not only did I survive, I learned to thrive.
 I found resilience, confidence, and joy.
 I learned to dance!
 Divorce survivors discover that no matter how tough it was to leave, their lives can be better than ever.

-P.S.
-Can’t wait until the paperback God, the Devil, and Divorce is officially released?
-Email me (Linda@Lindamkurth.com) to purchase an autographed copy.
+For autographed copy of my memoir, God, the Devil, and Divorce, click here to go to the order page on my website.
 I use inexpensive media mail, and there’s no charge for packaging.
 Just $16.99 plus tax and $2.80 for shipping.
-The book can also be pre-ordered through several online bookstore.
+The book can also be ordered through several online bookstore.

 Free Resource Downloads